 One downside of living in Cedar Grove is that it can take a long time to commute to work.
-In Cedar Grove, the average commute to work is 30.80 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Cedar Grove, the average commute to work is 31.80 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the township, so leaving the car at home and taking transit is often a viable alternative.

-The per capita income in Cedar Grove in 2010 was $47,233, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $188,932 for a family of four.
+The per capita income in Cedar Grove in 2018 was $59,687, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $238,748 for a family of four.

-Cedar Grove is a somewhat ethnically-diverse town.
+Cedar Grove is a somewhat ethnically-diverse township.
 The people who call Cedar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Grove residents report their race to be White, followed by Asian.
-Important ancestries of people in Cedar Grove include Irish, German, Polish, and English.
+Important ancestries of people in Cedar Grove include Italian, Irish, German, Polish, and English.

 The most common language spoken in Cedar Grove is English.
 Other important languages spoken here include Spanish and Langs. of India.